Staying at a school

 Special food

-If you have an allergy and need special food, this must be ordered in advance at Gothia Account.
-The deadline for ordering special food is December 10th.
+If you have an allergy and need special food, this must be ordered in advance via Gothia Account.
+The deadline for ordering special food is 10 December.
+Read more about special food here.

 Your dormitory